Skip to Content

 But that’s not all; I don’t stop at mulching.

-I craft a homemade cold frame – a clever trick to give them that extra layer of protection.
+I crafted a homemade cold frame – a clever trick to give them that extra layer of protection.

 It’s like a mini greenhouse of sorts, fashioned from PVC pipes and snugly covered in clear plastic sheeting or wrapped with an old tarp depending on the plant I am protecting.